Cooper-lab/mint/notes/produc-spec.md

      - Enclave workspace includes scripts to query registry for approved data products.
      - Data downloads are organized in `data/{repo_name}/{hash}-{date}/` directories.
      - Download logs and integrity checks are maintained for compliance.

+### 10.9.
+Cross-Platform Project Creation
+   - **ID**: US-009
+   - **Description**: As a Researcher working on different operating systems, I want mint to automatically detect Stata and create platform-appropriate scripts so that I can work seamlessly across Windows, macOS, and Linux environments.
+   - **Acceptance criteria**:
+     - Running `mint create data --name analysis --lang stata` automatically detects Stata executable on any platform.
+     - DVC pipeline commands use appropriate syntax (`&&` on Unix, `&` on Windows).
+     - Scripts run from `src/` directory with consistent relative paths (`../data/`).
+     - Configuration stores detected Stata path for future use.
+     - Manual override allows specifying custom Stata executable path.